Ma100Dev/fullstack-project/backend/README.md

 `NO_RUN` | Disables the backend from running for CI/CD, etc. Defaults to `false`.
 `MEMORYDB_PORT` | The port the memory database will listen on.
 Defaults to a random port.
 Only used in development mode.

 Files id_rsa and id_rsa.pub are required and must provide a valid RSA key pair.
+One can be generated using the following command:
+`node generateKeys.js`